stowball/hucssley/README.md

 #### Namespace: `$hu-namespace`

-As mentioned earlier, Hucssley provides you the opportunity to namespace the class names generated, to help ensure there's no conflict or pollution with other possible frameworks.
+As mentioned earlier, Hucssley provides you the opportunity to namespace the class names generated, to help ensure there’s no conflict or pollution with other possible frameworks.

 ```scss
 $hu-namespace: `hu-`;